przper/solo-rpg-adventure-generator/README.md

 This idea behind the project is to allow solo player to run solo RPG adventures.

-There is a number of free Dungeon Generators, but they don't hide their content to the player, thus they are a great tool for the Dungeon Master, not for a person who wants/needs to play alone.
+There is a number of free Dungeon Generators, but they don't **hide their content to the player**.
+They are a great tool for the Dungeon Master, not for a person who wants/needs to play alone.
 This application main goal is to generate a Dungeon and store it hidden in memory.
 The player would be presented with description of the next room only if he decides to enter it.
 Otherwise it will be hidden.

 ## Getting Started